-Year Ended December 31, 2020 Compared to Year Ended December 31, 2019
+Year Ended December 31, 2021 Compared to Year Ended December 31, 2020

 The Company's operations and financial results have been impacted by the COVID-19 pandemic.
-As further discussed below, the Company's sales and gross profits have decreased significantly resulting from a contraction in commercial demand for our products, a lower revenue conversion rate in our existing pipeline and significant one-off transactions from customers in 2019 were not repeated in 2020.
 Further, significant uncertainty remains regarding the full impact of the COVID-19 pandemic - both in terms of the health and economic aspects - and the timing of any recovery in markets such as hospitality, our largest market that generally accounts for a majority of our revenue.